In this guide

 For example, if an annual allowance charge relates to the 2023/24 tax year, then the deadline for submitting a scheme pays notice to a pension scheme would be 31 July 2025.
 Once a pension scheme has received a notice for scheme pays, and the necessary conditions have been met, it can’t be withdrawn.
 However, the amount of charge that an individual has asked their pension scheme to pay can be amended later by submitting a revised notice.

-As part of the process of addressing the age discrimination that has affected some scheme members of public sector schemes (commonly referred to as the McCloud judgement), members may receive a retrospective pension input amount for a previous tax year that could mean they incur an annual allowance charge.
+As part of the process of addressing the age discrimination that affected some members of public sector schemes (commonly referred to as the McCloud judgement), members may receive a retrospective pension input amount for a previous tax year that could mean they incur an annual allowance charge.

-There’s a deadline for notifying members that a pension input amount has been added to their pension scheme for an earlier tax year, where that change in the pension input amount results in an annual allowance tax charge of more than £2,000.
+There’s a deadline for notifying members that a pension input amount has been added to their pension scheme for an earlier tax year, where that change in the pension input amount results in an annual allowance charge of more than £2,000.
 A scheme administrator must advise the member of the pension input amount change:

 If the member is able to use mandatory scheme pays and wants to do so, they must give a scheme pays notice to their scheme administrator by the earlier of:

-For example, assume an additional pension input amount is made on 1 August 2023 to a pension scheme that increases the pension input total for the 2016/17 tax year, and this results in an annual allowance charge of more than £2,000.
-The scheme administrator must inform the member of this by 5 April 2024 at the latest.
+For example, assume an additional pension input amount is made on 1 August 2024 to a pension scheme that increases the pension input total for the 2017/18 tax year, and this results in an annual allowance charge of more than £2,000.
+The scheme administrator must inform the member of this by 5 April 2025 at the latest.

-- 31 October 2023, and
+1. 31 October 2024, and

-- 5 April 2024.
+2. 5 April 2025.

-So, if intending to use mandatory scheme pays, the member would need to give a scheme pays notice to the scheme administrator by 31 October 2023.
+So, if intending to use mandatory scheme pays, the member would need to give a scheme pays notice to the scheme administrator by 31 October 2024.

 Note – where no additional pension input amount has been added to a member’s pension for an earlier tax year, then the deadline for giving a scheme administrator a scheme pays notice remains 31 July of the year following the end of the tax year in which the annual allowance charge arose.
-So, if an annual allowance charge arises in 2022/23, then the member must give a scheme pays notice for using mandatory scheme pays by 31 July 2024.
+So, if an annual allowance charge arises in 2023/24, then the member must give a scheme pays notice for using mandatory scheme pays by 31 July 2025.

 Where a pension scheme pays part or all of an individual’s tax charge, there must be a corresponding reduction in their benefits, otherwise the member may become liable for an unauthorised payments charge.
 Under a money purchase arrangement, the member’s fund is reduced by the amount of the charge (including any early withdrawal charges, if any).
 For defined benefits arrangements, there is flexibility as to how a scheme reduces a member’s accrued benefits, but any adjustment must be ‘just and reasonable’.
 Dependants’ pensions, other death benefits or contracted-out rights such as guaranteed minimum pensions can’t be reduced to pay an annual allowance charge.